-Before starting with your wireless mesh deployment, Ruckus Wireless recommends performing a number of tasks that can help ensure a smooth deployment.
+Before starting with your wireless mesh deployment, Ruckus recommends performing a number of tasks that can help ensure a smooth deployment.

-- Ensure that the APs that will form the mesh are of the same radio type. - Single band APs can only mesh with other single band APs. - Dual band APs can only mesh with other dual band 11n/11ac APs. - Plan Your Wireless Mesh Network Survey your deployment site, decide on the number of APs that you will deploy (including the number of Root APs and Mesh APs), and then create a simple sketch of where you will deploy each Root AP and Mesh AP.
-Remember that Root APs need to be connected to ZoneDirector via their Ethernet ports.
-Make sure that the Root AP locations can be wired easily, if cabling is not yet available. - Make Sure That Your Access Points Support Mesh Networking Verify that the access points that you are planning to include in your wireless mesh network all provide mesh capability. - Enable Auto Approval If you do not want to have to manually approve the join requests from each mesh AP when they start forming the wireless mesh, you can enable Auto Approval.
-For instructions on how to enable Auto Approval, see Adding New Access Points to the Network on page 189.
+- Ensure that the APs that will form the mesh are of the same radio type: - Single-band APs can only mesh with other single-band APs. - Dual-band APs can only mesh with other dual-band APs. - Plan your wireless mesh network perform a site survey of your deployment site, decide on the number of APs that you will deploy (including the number of root APs and mesh APs), and then create a sketch of where you will deploy each root AP and mesh AP.
+Remember that root APs need to be connected to ZoneDirector via their Ethernet ports.
+Make sure that the root AP locations can be wired easily, if cabling is not yet available.

+- In general, it is desirable to have as many root APs as possible to maximize overall network performance and reliability. - Enable Auto Approval If you do not want to have to manually approve the join requests from each mesh AP when they start forming the wireless mesh, you can enable Auto Approval.
+For instructions on how to enable Auto Approval, see Adding New Access Points to the Network on page 35.